CogStack/MedCATtrainer/README.md

 <a name="save-download-models"></a>
 ### Save / Download Models
-Saving a model, takes the current state of the CDB is currently loaded in memory of the container and overwrites to the associated CDB file originally uploaded.
+Saving a model, takes the current state of the CDB that is currently loaded in memory of the container and overwrites to the associated CDB file originally uploaded.
 To save and download a model for further use in a MedCAT instance:

 1\.
 Select the 'Save' model icon on the home page of that project.
 If the same CDB is used across multiple projects, you